 Sabin Gianelloni, Jr., had this to say about Longwood Plantation railroad:

 The main line of the Yazoo and Mississippi Valley Railroad ran through our plantation.
 When I was a small boy my greatest pleasure was watching the trains as they passed.
 Whenever the engineer saw me watching, he always blew an extra long whistle.
 This always sent “goose bumps” coursing up and down my spine.

 One morning, when I was six years old, my father too me to the mill switch where the Y&MVRR had dropped of a flat car with the locomotive he had ordered two months before.
 He had not told me we were going to be the owners of a real steam locomotive, fearing my anticipating anxiety would be more than a six-year-old boy could stand.
-When I first looked up at that shiny, gorgeous engine, it was a case of love at first sigh.
+When I first looked up at that shiny, gorgeous engine, it was a case of love at first sight.

 By the time I was old enough to take my place at the mill, I knew more about the operation, maintenance for repair of the engine than the men in charge of it.
 Happily, my father made me supervisor of the roundhouse as part of my responsibilities at the mill.
 Having just one locomotive, with the factory depending entirely on the railroad for delivery of cane, meant keeping the engine ready to go all the time.

 One afternoon during grinding season the engine was brought to the engine house of leaky flues.
 We killed the fire, shook the grates, and put if over the pit.
 I looked around at the roundhouse crew and didn’t have the hart to put one of them in that red hot fire box, so I took on the job.
 I worked for nearly three hours before having her ready for the road the next morning.
 Thankfully, I never had to do that again.